richlamdev/dependabot-slack/README.md

 * Execution time will vary depending on number of repos associated with an organization.
-Recommend setting the lambda execution time limit to the maximum of five minutes to avoid potential timeout errors.
+Recommend setting the lambda execution time limit to the maximum of 15 minutes to avoid potential timeout errors.

 ## Slack Webhook